 - re-routing of an oil pipeline

 - solutions for where the River Frome and Oldbury Brook cross the canal line

 Ocean Railway Bridge

-The most significant item in this section is a new railway bridge at Stonehouse.
-This is to be constructed by Network Rail, and it is possible that the bridge structure could be in place by the end of december 2021.
-There is more information on the Ocean Bridge page.
+The most significant item in this section is the new railway bridge at Stonehouse.
+This was constructed by Network Rail at the end of December 2021, with supporting works ongoing until March 2022.
+Pictures of the brdige construction are here, and more information on the Ocean Bridge page.

-The picture above has been produced by Cotswold Canals in Pictures using a Netowrk Rail engineering drawing as a reference, although there have been some minor changes to the design since, mainly that the cut through the embankment is now symmetrical.
+The picture above has been produced by Cotswold Canals in Pictures using a Netowrk Rail engineering drawing as a reference.

 The four locks in this section (Newtown, Blunder, Pike & Dock) are in fair or good condition.
 Newtown and Blunder are operational, but Blunder Lock would probably require new top gates.